HydrologicEngineeringCenter/cwms-python/docs/decisions/0001-directory-structure.md

 # Import the entire submodule
 import cwms.levels

-# Import specific functions from submodule
+# Import specific functions from top-level module (normal, documented usage)
 from cwms.levels import get_location_levels, get_specified_levels

-# Import directly from submodule file
+# Import directly from submodule (possible, but not recommend)
 from cwms.levels.specified_level import get_specified_levels
 ```

 ## Decision Outcome

+We will adopt the directory/file structure outlined above.
+Whenever possible we will directly map `cwms-python` module names to the corresponding CDA endpoints.
+Exceptions may be made, as in the cases discussed above, but these should be kept to minimum.
+This decision should be revisited as additional endpoints are added to the CDA.

 ## References